Big news today! Native Instruments launched a new Maschine unit called JAM. Does this mean we should ditch our old ones? Turns out, maybe not.

 3- BACK LIT COLOR PADS TO INDICATE/CHANGE PATTERNS, SEQUENCE, CHORDS & MORE

-You can even see at a glance what patterns/scenes are playing, and easy switch them up.
+You can even see at a glance what patterns/scenes are playing, and easily switch them up.
 Even choosing scene loop length.
 It really feels more like a hardware equivalent of what the software was always capable of.
-But it it is so literally at your finger tips that it has become even more of a real performance instrument.
+But it it is so literally at your fingertips that it has become even more of a real performance instrument.

 4- LOCK FUNCTION STORES PARAMETER SNAPSHOTS

 I have been wanting this for so long! :) These can revert back to their original settings or morph between multiple lock states.